GenAIPHBuilders-org/team-akasi.ai-2025/README.md

 ### Production Readiness & Compliance
-- [ ] **🏆 NPC Registration Preparation** - Compliance with Philippine data privacy regulations for healthcare applications
+- [ ] **🏆 NPC Registration Preparation** - Compliance with Philippine data privacy regulations for healthcare applications.
+My teammate Jenrica has enterprise-level experience in this area, having led similar implementations at her previous company, MinebeaMitsumi, and in her current role.
 - [ ] **🏆 One-Click Deployment** - Containerized deployment with comprehensive documentation for open source use.

 ### Platform Expansion